foxdonut/meiosis-tracer/docs/sections/index.md

 trace.
 That's all you need if you are using the Chrome Extension.
 If you want to add the Tracer to your page instead, also indicate the `selector`.

-Here is a Flyd example:
+Here is an example (with Mithril-Stream):

-@flems code/flyd/basic/index.js,app.html flyd,meiosis-tracer

-And here is the same example with Mithril-Stream:

-@flems code/mithril/basic/index.js,app.html mithril,mithril-stream,meiosis-tracer
+@flems {"files":"code/mithril/basic/index.js,app.html","libs":"mithril,mithril-stream,meiosis-tracer","middle":60}

 The controls that you see at the top of the Tracer are as follows: